Miriam Gonczarska

-Miriam Gonczarska (born 24 November 1972) is a Jewish spiritual leader who in 2015 received her Semikhah as the first European, and in the same time the first Polish, maharat.
+Miriam Gonczarska-Shapiro (24 November 1972 – May 2026) was a Polish Jewish spiritual leader who in 2015 received her Semikhah as the first European, and in the same time the first Polish maharat.

 Early life and education

-Gonczarska was born in Warsaw, Poland to the Polish-Jewish family.
-She is a daughter of Edmund Gonczarski (Mendel Garncarski; 1922–1979), poet and journalist and a Polish mother.
+Gonczarska was born in Warsaw, Poland on 24 November 1972, to the Polish-Jewish family.
+She was a daughter of Edmund Gonczarski (Mendel Garncarski; 1922–1979), poet and journalist and a Polish mother.